-Online data sources—from social media to the dark web—give airport security personnel the information they need to support faster, more informed responses to security threats.
+Open-source data—from social media to the dark web—gives airport security personnel the information they need to support faster, more informed responses to security threats.
 In the modern threat landscape, this could mean avoiding millions in cyber damages or even saving human life.

 But the reality is that many airports still aren’t doing enough to reinforce their security posture.
 According to a report by ImmuniWeb, 97 of the world’s largest 100 airports expose themselves via mobile apps, public clouds, the dark web, and code repositories.

 To cope with increased risk, some airports, like Václav Havel in Prague, are investing in in-house security operations centres.
 Security technologies, like credential authentication (CAT) units, are helping address a range of other cyber-enabled threats targeting airports—such as passport fraud.

 Online data provides valuable context and alerts for both cyber compromise and security threats seen by departments like airport police and customs officers.
 Public content across hard-to-access web spaces often exposes illicit activities and vulnerable information relevant to airport security.

 How do airport security teams (and their stakeholders) benefit from easy access to this information?

 Airports now face security threats from many different angles, including:

 Cybercrime.
 Digital transformation supports a range of airport operations, from traveller support to logistics systems.
 It’s also expanding cyber vulnerabilities and making digital airport security more complex.
 According to IBM’s latest X-Force Threat Intelligence report, airports and airlines are increasingly vulnerable in the transportation sector, the third most cyber-targeted industry in 2019.
 Websites like paste sites, darknet marketplaces, and even social platforms often host the first indicators of cyber compromise.

 Cyber-enabled crime.
 Crime has passed through airports for decades—but online spaces are transforming how it’s executed and exposed.
 For example: